-Stardew Valley is a very, very grindy game.
+Stardew Valley is a very, very gritty game.
 Stardew Valley can be very boring and repetitive if you keep doing the same thing over and over again.
 Of course, when it comes to games like this one, you’re always up to grind and grind, no matter what.

-If you treat Stardew Valley as something you should be competing up against, then it’s safe to say that this isn’t the game for you.
+If you treat Stardew Valley as something you should be competing against, then it’s safe to say that this isn’t the game for you.
 We all have those types of games that we’re just playing mindlessly and on autopilot.

 In my case, it’s probably Left 4 Dead 2 or something like Genshin Impact.
 I don’t have to grind and I can always get back to any of the two whenever I want.

-But for a game like Stardew Valley, there are so many things you can do and there’s quite a lot that you might miss out if you stop playing now, even as a single-player game.
+But for a game like Stardew Valley, there are so many things you can do and there’s quite a lot that you might miss out on if you stop playing now, even as a single-player game.

 Fighting the “Boring” Gameplay of Stardew Valley